Ig-88/squidward/README.md

 An example:
 `http://192.168.1.1:3128`

-On an a linux machine you can temporarily add it by exporting the command to your environment:
+On an a linux client machine you can temporarily add it by exporting the command to your environment:

 `export {http,https,ftp}_proxy="http://PROXY_SERVER:PORT"`
 To remove them: